Hiera Trullo

 Damage Liability: €2,000 in cash due locally

-Visitor’s tax: The Italian government might require the payment of a Visitor’s Tax (approximately €1.50 – €6.00 per person, per day, depending on the location) and may be applied for the first ten days in the destination.
+Visitor’s tax: The Italian government may require the payment of a Visitor’s Tax (approximately €1.50 – €6.00 per person, per day, depending on the location) and may be applied for the first ten days in the destination.
 This tax is payable locally, in Euro cash.

 Non-smoking villa